Quantum Cloning Machines and the Applications: Probabilistic quantum cloning

-Similar to the approximate universal NOT gate in the UQCM section in this paper, we can also construct a probabilistic NOT gate under the framework of probabilistic cloning.
-A $1\rightarrow 2$ probabilistic NOT gate is proposed by Hardy and Song in (citation needed):
+Similar to the approximate universal NOT gate in the UQCM section of this review, we can also construct a probabilistic quantum anti-cloning and NOT gate in the framework of probabilistic cloning.
+Our aim for probabilistic quantum anti-cloning and NOT gate is that we keep the input state unchanged, at the same time, we create additionally an anti-cloning state which corresponds to the NOT gate.
+Actually, this task can only be fullfilled probabilistically.
+A $1\rightarrow 2$ probabilistic quantum anti-cloning and NOT gate is proposed by Hardy and Song in \cite{Hardy1999331}:

+By measuring the probe states $|P_0\rangle $ and $|P_j\rangle $ which are orthonormal, we know whether the realization of anti-cloning and NOT gate is successful or not.
+On the other hand, we already know that the perfect universal NOT gate is impossible \cite{PhysRevA.60.R2626}, the realization of only the NOT gate probabilistically seems an interesting question, $|\Psi _i\rangle \rightarrow |\Psi^\bot_i\rangle $.

 The input states are $|\Psi_1\rangle,\dots,|\Psi_n\rangle$, as usual.
 Taking the inner product of different $i,j$, we get

 where $X'_{ij}=\langle\Psi_i|\Psi_j\rangle\langle\Psi^\bot_i|\Psi^\bot_j\rangle$ and other notation is same as above.
 If the input states are linearly independent, then the Gram matrix at the left-handed side of above equation is positive definite.
 Hence for a sufficiently small $f$, we can guarantee $CC^\dagger$ is also positive semidefinite.
 So such a cloning machine always exists.
 As a simple example, we consider the case $n=2, a_{11}=a_{21}=\sqrt{1-f}, a_{12}=a_{22}=0$, then (\ref{ProbNOT}) can be written as: